Introduction

 How AI Receptionists Solve This

-An AI receptionist answers every call in under 5 seconds.
+An AI virtual receptionist answers every call in under 5 seconds.
 24 hours a day, 7 days a week, 365 days a year.
 No sick days.
 No vacation time.
 No "I'm with another customer" delays.

-For $79-299/month—less than what you'd pay a part-time employee for one week—you get unlimited call coverage.
+For $199-299/month—less than what you'd pay a part-time employee for one week—you get unlimited call coverage.
 The AI handles routine questions (hours, pricing, service area), books appointments directly into your calendar, and routes urgent calls to your phone immediately.

 What Is an AI Receptionist (And How Does It Work)?